Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/src/samples/README.md

 products:
   - azure
   - azure-cognitive-services
-  - azure-form-recognizer
+  - azure-document-intelligence
 urlFragment: documentintelligence-java-samples
 ---

-# Azure Form Recognizer client library samples for Java
+# Azure Document Intelligence client library samples for Java

-Azure Form Recognizer samples are a set of self-contained Java programs that demonstrate interacting with Azure Form Recognizer service/ Document Intelligence using the client library.
+Azure Document Intelligence samples are a set of self-contained Java programs that demonstrate interacting with Azure Document Intelligence service/ Document Intelligence using the client library.
 Each sample focuses on a specific scenario and can be executed independently.

 ## Key concepts